neha-kay/Kiko-plus/about.md

 I used to joke that I have basically no social life, but I don't think that's entirely true anymore.
 My close friends and family mean the world to me.
 If we've ever videochatted, or hung out at a board game night, or in person, you know I'm referring to you.

 In general, I'm pretty binary when it comes to relationships; I know most people from a distance, with the exception of a select few whom I invest all my energy in.
 So I guess I'm pretty picky when it comes to close relationships and take a good deal of time to warm up to people.
 But if I do warm up, I can promise an incredibly intense and fulfilling relationship.

+### What I'm Doing With My Life

+I studied at Johns Hopkins as a double major, double minor, majoring in Economics & Psychology and minoring in Computer Science and Entrepreneurship & Management.

+Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to gain technical skill.
+I researched a ton and even documented my research as a career guide (INSERT LINK) before hitting the college fall recruiting season in full force.

+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

+In any case, I still have no clue what I want to do in the future.
+But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.

 ### I spend a lot of time thinking about . . .